jupyter-book/mystmd/docs/table-of-contents.md

 When there is no `_toc.yml` defined an implicit table of contents is defined by the file system structure.
 All markdown and notebook files will be found in the working directory and all sub-directories.
 Filenames are not treated as case sensitive, and files are listed before folders.
 All hidden directories are ignored (e.g. `.git`) and the `_build` directory is also ignored.

+The ordering of the table of contents will sort alphabetically as well as order by number, ensuring that, for example, `chapter10` comes after `chapter9`.

 ### Filename Transformations

 The filenames will also be transformed into url-friendly “slugs” that: remove preceding numbers (unless they are year-like, e.g. 1988-02 or 2022); rename any non-url characters (spaces, underscores, etc.) to `-`; lowercase the filename; remove any file extensions (e.g. `.md` or `.ipynb`); and keep the slug less than 50 characters.
 If there are duplicates, these will be enumerated with a trailing number (e.g. `readme-1`).